 Day 6: Knysna-Tsitsikamma National Park-Plettenberg-Knysna

-After breakfast we are heading off to the Tsitsikamma National Park where we'll take a walk to Storms River Mouth.
-After that we are going to stop at the Bloukrans River Bridge and hopefully get to watch a bungee jumper plummet down its depths!
-Next you'll have the opportunity to enjoy a snack at the Bramon Wine Farm.
-On the way back to Knysna we'll pause in Plettenberg Bay and enjoy the beautiful view over the Bay – also known as 'Baia Formosa'.
+After breakfast we are heading off to the Tsitsikamma National Park, where we'll take a walk to Storms River Mouth.
+Afterwards we will stop at the Bloukrans River Bridge and hopefully get to watch a bungee jumper plummet down its depths!
+Next, you'll have the opportunity to enjoy a snack at the Bramon Wine Farm.
+On the way back to Knysna we'll pause in Plettenberg Bay to enjoy the beautiful view over the Bay – also known as 'Baia Formosa'.